 The Department of General Services, Office of Fleet Administration's Auction Services auctions for all other CAL FIRE vehicles (excluding fire equipment).
 These auctions are open to the public and are "open bid" auctions.
 For information refer to the Office of Fleet Administration, 530-757-1063.

-New: The next Fixed Price Engine sale will be May, 2019, for more information please click on the Fixed Price Sale #60 link below.
+The next Fixed Price Engine sale will be March 2020, for more information please click on the Fixed Sale #61 link below.